bertybuttface/addons/zititunneller/DOCS.md

 the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

-### Option: `jwt`
+### Option: `ziti_enroll_token`

-The content of the jwt file you can download from the ZAC (OpenZiti Administration Console) or your controller returns after creating a new identity.
+The enrollment token (JWT format) that you receive when creating a new identity in your OpenZiti controller.
+You can obtain this from the ZAC (OpenZiti Administration Console) or directly from your controller.

+**Note:** This token is only needed for initial enrollment.
+After successful enrollment, the identity is saved and the token can be removed from the configuration.

 ## Authors & contributors